hyperledger/caliper/docs/vNext/Installing_Caliper.md

 ### Pre-requisites

-* Node.js v14 LTS or v16 LTS is required to install the Caliper CLI from NPM:
+* Node.js v18 LTS or v20 LTS or later LTS version is required to install the Caliper CLI from NPM:
-* Docker version 20.10.11 or later is required for use with the Caliper docker image
+* Docker engine version 20.10.11 or later is required for use with the Caliper docker image

 The following tools may be required depending on which SUT and version you bind to